smirnovkirilll/document_preprocessor/README.md

 ### `small_text`

 For very small text (e.g. distant page photos):
 - higher target resolution (larger `target_long_side_px`),
 - gentle smoothing (or almost none),
 - slightly stronger, but controlled, sharpening,
 - minimal morphology to avoid eating thin strokes.

+### `small_text_hard`

+For very small text, strong shadows, and low‑resolution source images (e.g. distant photos, old phone cameras):
+- keeps smoothing almost disabled to avoid blurring thin strokes;
+- uses stronger contrast and more aggressive sharpening to make tiny glyphs stand out;
+- uses adaptive binarization with a smaller window to react to local shadows and illumination changes;
+- applies only light closing (no opening) to avoid erasing fine details while still fixing small gaps inside letters.

+Use this when:
+- text is barely legible on the original image,
+- there are pronounced shadows or uneven lighting,
+- upscaling the image doesn’t really add detail (original is already low‑res).

 You can still override any parameter in a profile via environment variables or CLI.